microsoft/terminal/doc/specs/settings-spec-template.md

 [comment]: # Are there other future features planned that might affect the current design of this setting?
 The team can help with this section during the review.

-## Solution Proposals
+## Solution Design

+[comment]: # Add notes that might be relevant to the proposed solutions.

-[comment]: # Outline various different proposed designs for this setting.
+[comment]: # Also, outline various different proposed designs for this setting.
 These won't all be winners, but may help during the decision making process.
 For each proposed design:

 ### Proposal 1: <name of proposal>